seemslegit42/aevonos/docs/OPERATIONS/TESTING-GUIDELINES.md

 # ΛΞVON OS: Test Plan & Quality Assurance Strategy
-Document Version: 1.0
+Document Version: 1.1 (Groq & Swarm Revision)
 Status: Canonized
 Author: ARCHIVEX
-Traceability: This document provides the quality assurance framework for all components defined in SRS-ΛΞVON-OS-v1.0.
+Traceability: This document provides the quality assurance framework for all components defined in SRS-ΛΞVON-OS-v1.1.
 1. Philosophy & Objective
 1.1 Objective
 The primary objective of this strategy is to ensure that ΛΞVON OS V1.0 is not only free of critical defects but is also stable, secure, performant, and in absolute alignment with its core doctrine.
 We are testing for correctness, resilience, and the integrity of the user experience.